Sandwiched singularities and nearly Lefschetz fibrations: Introduction

 \begin{theorem} Many links of sandwiched singularities admit unexpected fillings.
 In particular, for any $N>0$ and any sandwiched plumbing graph $G$, there is a sandwiched graph $K$ containing $G$ as a plumbing subgraph, such that the link of a singularity with the dual resolution graph $K$ admits at least $N$ pairwise non-homeomorphic unexpected Stein fillings. \end{theorem}

 Unexpected fillings uncover the difference between the algebraic and symplectic settings.
 These are Stein domains that look quite similar to but still different from the ``standard'' fillings provided by Milnor fibers.
 As such, these constructions may have potential applications in 4-manifold topology; one could try to use unexpected fillings to produce interesting closed 4-manifolds.
-It would also be interesting to find other ways to construct further unexpected fillings.
+For example, in our next paper~\cite{BPS} joint with M\'arton Beke, we were able to construct rational homology disk Stein fillings for certain links of singularities where rational homology disk smoothings do not exist.
+It would be interesting to find other ways to construct further unexpected fillings and their further applications.

+{For studying classification questions and explicit constructions, it is important to encode nearly Lefschetz fibrations and multisections in a convenient language that allows us to prove topological theorems via combinatorial manipulations.
+For (nearly) Lefschetz fibrations, this language is given by monodromy factorizations.
+For DVJS arrangements, we use the language of braided wiring diagrams with vertical tangencies, generalizing the diagrams previously studied in the context of plane algebraic curves and line arrangements, \cite{Arvola, CS}.
+A practical application is given by our constructions in~\cite{BPS}, based on the diagrammatic calculus for braided wiring diagrams that allows us to manipulate Stein fillings without changing the contact boundary.
+In Section~\ref{sec:diagrams}, we introduce the setup of braided wiring diagrams and give an algorithm for translating a diagram into the monodromy factorization of the corresponding nearly Lefschetz fibration, and vice versa.}

 The paper is organized as follows.
-Section~\ref{sandwich-setup} contains the main definitions and statements related to sandwiched singularities and the De Jong--Van Straten theory.
-We define DJVS immersed disk arrangements and state a precise version of Theorem~\ref{thm1-intro}.
-Section~\ref{sec:spinal} discusses spinal open books and nearly Lefschetz fibrations and explains how they arise in our setting.
-We show that the contact link of a sandwiched singularity is supported by a planar spinal open book, and therefore each Stein filling has the structure of a nearly Lefschetz fibration.
-In Section~\ref{sec:diagrams}, we develop a dictionary for translating between DJVS disk arrangements and nearly Lefschetz fibrations, and finish the proof of Theorem~\ref{thm1-intro}.
-Section~\ref{sec:distinguish} explains how to distinguish the fillings using the incidence data; we summarize our previous results on unexpected fillings and prove Theorem~\ref{thm2-intro}.
+Section~\ref{sandwich-setup} contains the main definitions and statements related to sandwiched singularities and the de Jong--van Straten theory.
+We define DJVS immersed disk arrangements and state a precise version of Theorem~\ref{thm1-intro}. {Section~\ref{sec:spinal} discusses spinal open books and nearly Lefschetz fibrations, explains how they arise in our setting, and uses the results of~\cite{HRW} to prove Theorem~\ref{thm1-intro}.
+A significant part of the argument involves checking that certain spinal open books are compatible with the canonical contact structure on the links of the singularities that we study.
+In Section~\ref{sec:diagrams}, we develop a dictionary for translating between DJVS disk arrangements and monodromy factorizations of nearly Lefschetz fibrations.} Section~\ref{sec:distinguish} explains how to distinguish the fillings using the incidence data; we summarize our previous results on unexpected fillings, prove Theorem~\ref{thm2-intro}, and include a discussion of deformation (non)realizability of arrangements.
 We have made an effort to include sufficient background and details to make the paper reasonably self-contained.